Roshan-anand/sketchy_io/Roadmap.md

       - end the match with 0 score for everyone
 - [ ] P3: what if all players left leaving one in the room during the match?
       - declare that player as winner and end the game
+- [ ] P4: what if a player disconnects and all other players guessed the word?